millerjason/neovimacs.nvim/README.md

 supports most of what is possible.

-Plus you still get the full power of vim moded editing as well, so vimacs can be used as a module to transition you from emacs to vim until you've master the vim bindings.
+Plus you still get the full power of vim moded editing as well, so vimacs can be used as a module to transition you from emacs to vim until you have mastered the vim bindings.